Connextstrategy/VBA-challenge/README.md

     MAX_VOLUMETICKER = " "

 ' Set an summary table for data

     Dim Summary_Table_Row As Integer
     Summary_Table_Row = 2

 ' Counts the number of rows
     Lastrow = CurrentWs.Cells(Rows.Count, 1).End(xlUp).Row

-  ' Loop through each row
 ' Set initial value of Open Price
   Open_Price = CurrentWs.Cells(2, 3).Value

 ' Loop through each row
   For i = 2 To Lastrow

 ' Check if we are still within the same ticker, if it is not...
     If CurrentWs.Cells(i + 1, 1).Value <> CurrentWs.Cells(i, 1).Value Then

 ' Close Price Loop
     Close_Price = CurrentWs.Cells(i, 6).Value
     yearlychange = Close_Price - Open_Price